Find Affordable College Courses

 Lubbock, TX

-A rank of #5 on this year’s list means Texas Tech University is a great place for natural resources and conservation students working on their master’s degree.
-Located in the large city of Lubbock, Texas Tech is a public school with a very large student population.
+The in-demand master’s degree programs at Texas Tech University helped the school earn the #5 place on this year’s ranking of the most popular natural resources and conservation schools in Texas.
+Located in the large city of Lubbock, Texas Tech is a public college with a fairly large student population.

 About 33% of the students majoring in natural resources and conservation at the school are women while 67% are male.

-Stephen F Austin State University landed the #6 spot in the 2023 rankings for the most popular master’s degree natural resources and conservation programs.
-Located in the town of Nacogdoches, SFASU is a public school with a fairly large student population.
+With a ranking of #6, Stephen F Austin State University did quite well on this year’s most popular schools for natural resources and conservation students working on their master’s degree.
+Located in the remote town of Nacogdoches, SFASU is a public college with a large student population.

 Of the 10 students majoring in natural resources and conservation at SFASU, 60% are male and 40% are female.